Take-home tests vs whiteboard coding are very opinionated in the tech community.

 - or narrow down the top candidates and pay them.
 Think about how much an external recruiter costs ( retainer fee + placement fee ).
 A few hundred USD/EUR multiplied by the reduced pool of candidates (max 10 ) is really cheap.
 I even saw an assignment “Here are the UI screens, make pixel-perfect adaptive UI workflow”.
 It looks like some free work you could use later.Make it clear, you need the work to be done and pay talent accordingly.
 I just laughed at this recruiter 😉.

 From now on, I prefer to stick to whiteboard coding style interviews because they are time-boxed and scalable.
 Once I understand a problem, I never forget and re-apply the same principles elsewhere.
+The Leetcode efforts are amortized.
 I understand people who are willing to train for a few months on LeetCode/HackerRank and refuse to spend one week on a take-home assignment.
+On whiteboard coding , the metrics are clear: the solution passes all tests, most efficient in time and space complexity.

 It is fun to experiment with a project with the latest libraries ( still in dev, alpha, beta version, I am looking at Android Hilt, Jetpack Compose … ).
 But it is better to understand the CS fundamentals used to build these libraries or frameworks.
 The algorithms and data structure are timeless knowledge.